KingCalzone/Outdated_WinPPPwn/README.md

 > [!WARNING]
 > NEW VERSION COMING - PLEASE USE THAT INSTEAD WHEN IT IS RELEASED! :) THANK YOU!
+ETA MAY 20/21

 Main purpose:
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------